Why basics matter

 (logical OR) is not executed.

-The left part of the OR is only executed when pkill
+The right part of the OR is only executed when pkill

 exits with a 1 as no process named gs-dbus